Interview of Simonida Filipova Kitanovska

 Meet the evocative Macedonian artist, Simonida Filipova Kitanovska.

 Simonida was raised in a house full of artists.
 For as long as she can remember her older brother and parents were painters as well.
-Through a series of questions, Pakistan in Vogue acquired the details regarding Ms. Kitanovska’s own artistic odyssey.
+Through a series of questions, Vogue in Pakistan acquired the details regarding Ms. Kitanovska’s own artistic odyssey.

 How would you describe your artistic style?